 The "Family Car" Doctrine

 There is also parental liability through the Family Car Doctrine which holds the owner of a family car legally responsible for any damage caused by a family member when driving, if the owner knew of -- and consented to -- the family member's use of the car.
 This doctrine is applied by about half of the states and is known under the broader theory of negligent entrustment.
-Thus, even if a parent doesn’t have a minor household member listed on the auto insurance policy, under the family car doctrine the adult remains liable.
+Thus, even if a parent doesn’t have a minor household member listed on the auto insurance policy, under the family car doctrine the parent remains liable.

 Most insurance policies have special provisions for members of the household under the age of eighteen.
 Typically, minor drivers must be included on the policy.
 The car owner would not be able to invoke the uninsured motorist provision for a minor child driver residing in the insured's household and driving the insured's vehicle.

-If you have a minor who has been involved in any intentional or negligent acts causing injury to another, you should consult with an experienced family law attorney in your area to help you determine what kind of liability you may face as a parent.
+Has your minor child physically harmed someone or damaged their property?
+You may be financially responsible under a theory of parental liability.
+You should consult with an experienced family law attorney in your area to help you determine what kind of liability you may face as a parent.
 The laws in each state are different and it is important to be as up-to-date as possible.
 Start today and find an experienced family law attorney near you.